sksqfol/epoch-attestor/README.md

 This module is under active development.
 Interfaces may evolve prior to a production release.

-**Do not deploy to mainnet without a complete verification layer.**

 ---

 ## Why This Design Works